restic/restic/doc/design.rst

 An adversary with read access to your backup storage location could:

--  Attempt a brute force password guessing attack against a copy of the repository (use strong passwords with sufficient entropy).
+-  Attempt a brute force password guessing attack against a copy of the repository (please use strong passwords with sufficient entropy).
 -  Infer which packs probably contain trees via file access patterns.
 -  Infer the size of backups by using creation timestamps of repository objects.